Phantom Antichrist: Release and promotion

 The album's title track was released as a limited edition 7" vinyl single, which sold out very quickly.
 It has since been released digitally.
 The B-side is a cover of "The Number of the Beast" by Iron Maiden.

 Kreator released a music video for "Civilization Collapse" on 28 November 2012.

 Packaging

-The digipak edition includes a bonus DVD containing a documentary about the making of the album and a live set compiled from Kreator's performances at the Wacken Open Air festivals in 2008 and 2011.
+The digipak edition includes a bonus CD containing a documentary about the making of the album and a live set compiled from Kreator's performances at the Wacken Open Air festivals in 2008 and 2011.

 A very limited edition version of the album is available through the Nuclear Blast online store, which comes in a metal box containing the CD+DVD version of the album, an exclusive live album called Harvesting the Grapes of Horror which contains the audio from the live portion of the DVD, a red T-shirt bearing the band's logo and the album title, a photocard signed by Mille Petrozza, an A1 poster of the album artwork, and a numbered certificate of authenticity.